MarcoPatacca/DFDE_manuscript_Patacca_etal2022/README.md

 Significant increase in natural disturbance impacts on European forests since 1950.
 Patacca et al., 2022.

-The link tot he raw data contained in the Database of Forest Disturbance in Europe (DFDE) is: https://dfde.efi.int/db/dfde_app.php
+The link to the raw data contained in the Database of Forest Disturbance in Europe (DFDE) is: https://dfde.efi.int/db/dfde_app.php

 The files called "Figure_#", where # is the number of the figures, contain the code used to produce the figures correspondent to the same # in the main text of the manuscript.